Jean Meslier: Life

-Jean Meslier was born in Mazerny in the Ardennes.
+Jean Meslier was born in Mazerny in the Ardennes to Gérard Meslier and Symphorienne Braidy, who both worked in the textile manufacturing industry.
 He began learning Latin from a neighbourhood priest in 1678 and eventually joined the seminary; he later claimed, in the Author's Preface to his Testament, this was done to please his parents.
-At the end of his studies, he took Holy orders and, on 7 January 1689, became priest at Étrépigny, in Champagne.
+At the end of his studies, he took Holy orders and, on 7 January 1689, became priest at Étrépigny.

-One public disagreement with a local nobleman aside, Meslier was to all appearances generally unremarkable.
+Aside from one public disagreement with local nobleman Antoine de Touilly over the lord's treatment of the peasantry, Meslier was to all appearances generally unremarkable.
 However, he was twice reproved by clerical authorities for inappropriately employing young adult servant women, with whom the atheist and Meslier biographer Michel Onfray suggests he was sexually involved.
 "Discreetly and secretly, the curé had to practice the joy of free love advocated in his work," writes Onfray.
-He lived like a pauper, and every penny left over was donated to the poor.
+He was also reprimanded by his archbishop for accusing the local lord of robbing the poor in a sermon.
+Meslier claimed to have lived like a pauper and to have donated every spare penny to the poor.

 When Meslier died in Étrépigny, there were found in his house three copies of a 633-page octavo manuscript in which the village curate denounces organised religion as "but a castle in the air" and theology as "but ignorance of natural causes reduced to a system".